katez/TicTacToeSkeleton/README.md

-Ruby app made as part of a RailsGirls exercise.
+Ruby app made as part of a WomenWhoCode exercise.

 View documentation <a href="https://github.com/WomenWhoCode/TicTacToeDocumentation/blob/master/TicTacToeDeck.md">here</a>